AKDGGS/gmcwebapp/README.md

 additional databases can be added by implementing `gmc/db/DB`.

 #### File Store
 Both S3 and Directory-based file stores are supported.
-It is highly recommended that S3 be used in production environments, as it offers a higher degree of security and built-in support for ETags.
-Directory-based file stores are intended for development and testing.
 Support for additional file stores can be added by implementing `gmc/filestore/FileStore`.

 #### Authentication
 Two authentication schemes are supported, file and always.
 The file